-But then a few months roll by and you’re rethinking everything, because it’s just not working out and you can’t figure out why.
+But then a few months roll by and you’re rethinking everything because it’s just not working out and you can’t figure out why.
 They seemed so incredibly perfect at first!
 What went wrong?

 When you can’t communicate, things build up and become too much to bear and you need out… leading to a failed relationship.

 You cannot have a healthy, happy relationship without trusting your significant other 100%.
 If you want to make it last, work on your issues!
 [Read: The step-by-step guide to getting over trust issues in your romance]

 This is a big one for a lot of early 20-somethings.
 You really like each other, have great chemistry, and seem perfect for each other, but you have completely opposite futures planned out.

 Maybe they want to travel the globe for ten years before settling down and you’re looking to be a housewife right away.
 Either way, you have to have some sort of a similar future for the relationship to really work.

-#4 Unrealistic expectations.
-Let me tell you something that might shock the socks off of you: life is NOT a romantic comedy.
+Here’s a bitter truth that might shock the socks off of you: life is NOT a romantic comedy.
 Someone is not going to show up out of the blue and make all your dreams come true.
 You can’t put that kind of pressure on your partner.

-When you have unrealistic expectations, you fall victim to asking too much of someone and remaining unhappy because you think things should be different.
+When you have unrealistic expectations, you fall victim to asking too much of someone and remain unhappy because you think things should be different.

 Having different expectations of one another in the relationship will almost definitely lead to a split if you can’t come to terms with it.

 Now, that’s a very small detail, but if your compatibility is off in a significant way, it could lead to a breakup.
 [Read: 50 relationship questions to test your compatibility instantly]

-No one should ever put up with any form of abuse and that is evident in the amount of relationships that have failed due to it.
+No one should ever put up with any form of abuse and that is evident in the number of relationships that have failed due to it.
 If you’ve been abused, it is time to get the hell out of dodge.
-If you are the abuser, you need to change your ways—fast.
+If you are the abuser, you need to get help and change your ways—fast.